The Varsvik wind farm, inaugurated in 2014, lies some 100 km north of Stockholm on the edge of the small town of Hallstavik.

 For 100 years, before the arrival of the wind farm, the town of Hallstavik was dominated by the Holmen paper mill.
 The paper mill now sits literally in the shadow of the Varsvik wind turbines.
-The two sites are opposite each other across the water of the huge bay that opens out into the Baltic 12 km away.
+The two sites sit opposite each other across the water of the bay that opens out into the Baltic Sea 12 km away.
 And while they’re not directly linked, it’s no coincidence that both facilities are here.

 Sells to the grid

-The electricity generated at the Varsvik Wind Farm is sold directly to the electricity grid.
+The power generated at the Varsvik Wind Farm is sold directly to the electricity grid.
 While it could be used directly by the paper mill, Nilsson says that Holmen wants its renewable energy production to have a much wider remit.
-But, he adds, the wind farm is a business that works well with the mill’s ambition to remove fossil fuels completely.
+But, he adds, the wind farm is a business that works well with the mill's ambition to remove fossil fuels completely.
 Ultimately, Holmen wants to be seen as the most sustainable producer of paper on the market.
-And its mill at Hallstavik goes a long way to achieving that ambition.
+And its mill at Hallstavik goes a long way to achieve that ambition.

-Among the mill’s 350 employees is a sustainability and development team made up of 20 members, led by sustainability manager Mikael Wahlgren.
+Among the mill's 350 employees is a sustainability and development team made up of 20 members, led by sustainability manager Mikael Wahlgren.
 “My responsibilities include product and process development and the business around the by-products,” Wahlgren says.
-“We sell, for example, the bark that’s taken off the logs to power companies to produce electricity and heat in the Stockholm area.
+“We sell, for example, the bark from the logs to power companies to produce electricity and heat in the Stockholm area.
 And we sell sludge from the effluent treatment which is decomposed and used for soil.”

 No CO2 emissions from the mill

-The sustainable credential that Wahlgren is most clearly proud of though is the mill’s claim to be fossil free.
+The sustainable credential that Wahlgren is most clearly proud of though is the mill's claim to be fossil free.
 “We have no CO2 emissions from the production at the mill at all, which makes us very special,” he says.
-“That’s because we don’t burn anything.
-We need steam to dry the paper in the paper machine but we produce that from the pulp production where we refine the fibres.
-The steam is generated from the water in the wood.
+“That's because we don't burn anything.
+We need steam to dry the paper in the paper machine but we get that from the pulp production where we refine the fibres.
+The steam is generated by the water in the wood.